dchesbro/xterm-addon-local-echo/README.md

-# local-echo
+# xterm-addon-local-echo

-this repository is folkd from [[wavesoft/local-echo](https://github.com/wavesoft/local-echo)] and rewrited to typescript.
+This repository is forked from the TypeScript port of [[wavesoft/local-echo](https://github.com/wavesoft/local-echo)] by  [[kobakazu0429/local-echo](https://github.com/kobakazu0429/local-echo)].

 > A fully functional local echo controller for xterm.js